 \section{Related Work}

-Recent advancements have enhanced Large Language Models (LLMs) through integration with external tools and knowledge bases to mitigate hallucinations and improve factual accuracy.
-Frameworks such as ReAct~\cite{yao2023react} and Toolformer~\cite{schick2023toolformer} enable LLMs to interleave reasoning steps with external API calls for retrieval and calculation tasks.
-While effective, these approaches primarily treat external knowledge sources as static reference points, with the LLM acting solely as a consumer rather than an active editor.
-In contrast, our approach, Evo-DKD, positions the LLM as a contributor, proposing knowledge base edits and leveraging a dual-decoder architecture that ensures structured suggestions are consistently justified by unstructured textual reasoning.
+Recent advancements enhance LLMs through integration with external tools and knowledge bases to mitigate hallucinations and improve factual accuracy.
+Frameworks such as ReAct~\cite{yao2023react} and Toolformer~\cite{schick2023toolformer} enable LLMs to interleave reasoning steps with external API calls for retrieval and calculation.
+While effective, these approaches treat external knowledge sources as static reference points, with the LLM acting solely as a consumer rather than an active editor.
+In contrast, Evo-DKD positions the LLM as a contributor, proposing knowledge base edits through a dual-decoder architecture that ensures structured suggestions are consistently justified by unstructured textual reasoning.